Build an Engaging Intranet to Enhance Employee Engagement

 The first step in building knowledge management tools (KMS) is identifying what kind of information your team uses daily.
 Here's how to do it:

-After you've pinpointed your knowledge needs, you're set to move to the next phase
+Pinpoint your knowledge needs, then move to the next phase.

 After identifying your knowledge needs, it's time to collect and organize the information.
 This means gathering valuable insights from across your organization and creating a system to manage it all.
 Like this: